francescocolazzo/PokemonProject/README.md

-create the app directory in the root directory of the project, with the following command:
+Create the app directory in the root directory of the project, with the following command:
 - mkdir app